-The FLAG Art Foundation is pleased to present Mystic Parallax, a solo exhibition by multidisciplinary artist Awol Erizku, on its 9th floor, dates TBD.
-Born in Ethiopia, raised in New York, and based in Los Angeles, Erizku brings his multi-faceted perspective and gaze to a new body of photo-based works, sculpture, drawings, and a series of short films, as a counter-narrative to the historically westernized discourse on African and African American culture.
+The FLAG Art Foundation is pleased to present Mystic Parallax, a solo exhibition by multidisciplinary artist Awol Erizku, on view September 26-November 14, 2020, on the 9th floor.
+Erizku engages an Afrocentric perspective in a new body of photo-based works, sculpture, drawings made from incense smoke and ash, and a series of short films, which act as a counternarrative to the historically westernized discourse on African and African American culture.

-Central to the exhibition are signifiers rooted in Hip-Hop and Islam that employ contronyms as a visual and linguistic device to explore new dimensions in the evolving lexicon on objects, music, and prose.
-Throughout exhibition Erizku mashes expropriated and commodified Aethiopean artifacts, stereotypical contemporary African American iconography, and references to photography, media and image creation.
-Fire, both as a medium and phoenix-like element, serves as a catalyst for metamorphosis and transfiguration, creating a space for rejuvenation of fossilized concepts and vernacular.
+Central to the new works are signifiers rooted in Trap music and Islam that employ contronyms as a visual and linguistic device to explore new dimensions in the evolving lexicon on objects, music, and prose.
+Throughout the exhibition, Erizku combines expropriated and commodified Aethiopean artifacts, contemporary African American iconography, and references to photography, media, and image creation.
+Fire, both as a medium and symbolic, Benu-like element, serves as a catalyst for metamorphosis and transfiguration, creating a space for historical interventions, and rejuvenating fossilized concepts and visual language.

-The title Mystic Parallax suggests alternative readings from multiple vantage points, and invites viewers to participate in an open-ended investigation into a constellation of ideas.
-The exhibition aims to construct a new paradigm; a break from master narratives and Eurocentric intellectual gate-keepers; the treatment of Africa as a monolith; mythopoeia; post-structuralism; culture as commodity; and impact of language on the construction of meaning.
+The title Mystic Parallax suggests alternative readings and cross-cultural perspectives from multiple vantage points, inviting viewers to participate in an open-ended investigation into a constellation of ideas.
+The exhibition aims to construct a new paradigm; a break from master narratives and Eurocentric intellectual gatekeepers; the treatment of Africa as a monolith; mythopoeia; post-structuralism; culture as commodity; and impact of language on the construction of meaning.